run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 </tbody>
 </table>

+### Cluster IP

+The Run:ai user interface requires an IP address to the Kubernetes cluster.
+The IP should be available to Researchers running within the organization (but not outside the organization).

+The above is relevant to the SaaS installation only.
+Not to self-hosted installation.
 ## Pre-install Script

 Once you believe that the Run:ai prerequisites are met, we highly recommend installing and running the Run:ai  [pre-install diagnostics script](https://github.com/run-ai/preinstall-diagnostics){target=_blank}.
 The tool: